nichady/golte/README.md

 `sveltigo` is an enhancement of [`Golte`](https://github.com/nichady/golte), a library for Go that allows you to render Svelte components in your http handlers, supporting SSR+hydration capabilities without requiring NodeJS.

+`sveltigo` tries to render all CSS on the server side, and hydrates JavaScripts.

 ## Features

 - SSR + Hydration